Roasted cabbage is crispy and flavorful. It's so easy to make and ready in just 40 minutes.

 - Olive oil spray

-- 1 large green cabbage (2 pounds before trimming)
+- 1 green cabbage - large - 2 pounds before trimming

-- 1 teaspoon Diamond Crystal kosher salt or ½ teaspoon of any other salt
+- 1 teaspoon Diamond Crystal kosher salt - or ½ teaspoon of any other salt, including Morton kosher salt

 - 1 teaspoon garlic powder